 Robert’s Rules of Order, Newly Revised (or most recent edition) shall be used to conduct all meetings, unless modified or replaced by another method of conducting meetings by a two-thirds (2/3) majority vote of the Council of Representatives members voting.

-All Council members must vote yea or nay on all motions in question, unless a Council member has a substantial lack of knowledge of the question or a direct conflict of interest, in which case s/he shall abstain from voting on the question.
+All Council members must vote yea or nay on all motions in question, unless a Council member has a substantial lack of knowledge of the question or a direct conflict of interest, in which case they shall abstain from voting on the question.
 Abstentions shall not be counted as votes but shall be recorded in the minutes with the reason(s) for the abstention.

 Council of Representatives meeting minutes shall record the number of yeas and nays for each vote.
 Council of Representatives meeting minutes shall be approved by a simple majority of the Council of Representatives attending the meeting at which the draft minutes are proposed.